bottenderjs/bottenderjs.github.io/content/docs/Platforms-Slack.md

 ## Events

 There are many types of events your bot may receive from Slack, but it's up to you whether to subscribe each of them.
 In Bottender, you can access them via `context.event`.
-For more information, check [Event Reference](./APIReference-Event) and [official docs](https://api.slack.com/events).
+For more information, check [SlackEvent Reference](./APIReference-SlackEvent) and [official docs](https://api.slack.com/events).

 For the **message** related events, Bottender supports some helpers: